-During April 2018, the Company entered into a consulting agreement with a different member of the Board of Directors for business development consulting services.
-The Company incurred expenses of \$0.1 million in connection with this consulting agreement for both of the years ended December 31, 2019 and 2018.
+During April 2018, the Company entered into an agreement with a member of the Board of Directors for business development consulting services.
+Payments for the services under the agreement are \$28 per quarter, and the Company may terminate the agreement with 14 days' notice.
+The Company incurred expenses of \$0.1 million for all of the years ended December 31, 2020, 2019 and 2018, relating to services provided under this agreement.